 What Do Schools Look For?

 To know what it is the schools look for in a statement of purpose, it is important to know what they are not looking for.
 Graduate schools are not looking for generalists.
 If your statement of purpose says you love everything about the field or industry that the program targets, admission committee members will most likely move quickly to the next applicant's package.

 What they are looking for is a selective, thoughtful plan of action for your education and future career.
 What this means for this essay is that you might need to pick a niche or focus within the field of study you’re looking to enter and target it.
-Don't worry that you are locking yourself in – program leaders understand that interests change and, as you get into the program, you could very well focus in a different direction, but this shows that you have thought about your future, you can see yourself in the program and have a direction to start.
-The last thing graduate programs want is the student who hasn’t made a real decision about their future career joining the program to “experiment” in the field; that is for your undergraduate experience.
+You might note a current faculty member with which you'd like to study, an alumni who has experienced success, or international development opportunities that you wish to complete within the program.
+Don't worry that you're locking yourself in – program leaders understand that interests change and, when you get to campus, you could very well move in a different direction, but this shows that you have thought about your future, you can see yourself in the program, and have a direction to start.
+The last thing graduate programs want is the student who still has unanswered questions about their future career joining the program to “experiment” in the field; you should search through your available options in your undergraduate experience.

 The following elements are important components of your statement of purpose:

 - Educational interests

 If the program includes research-based studies, take some time to describe the main research you hope to be a part of while in the program and why you want to develop those research interests.

 Schools are interested in knowing that, if they give you access to their graduate degrees, you will use the skills and knowledge that you gain to work in the field or industry it pertains to.